Python-PyQt/PyQt6-Docs/descriptions/QtQml/QQmlComponent-beginCreate-f.rst

 #.
 If applicable, :sip:ref:`~PyQt6.QtQml.QQmlParserStatus.componentComplete` is called on objects.

-differs from :sip:ref:`~PyQt6.QtQml.QQmlComponent.create` in that it only performs step 1. :sip:ref:`~PyQt6.QtQml.QQmlComponent.completeCreate` must be called to complete steps 2 and 3.
+QQmlComponent::beginCreate() differs from :sip:ref:`~PyQt6.QtQml.QQmlComponent.create` in that it only performs step 1. :sip:ref:`~PyQt6.QtQml.QQmlComponent.completeCreate` must be called to complete steps 2 and 3.

 This breaking point is sometimes useful when using attached properties to communicate information to an instantiated component, as it allows their initial values to be configured before property bindings take effect.